Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 \subsection{Evaluation Metrics}

-Safety and comfort are the two of the most frequently emphasized criteria in RPF research \cite{francis2025principles,honig2018toward}.
-Picture a target individual moving through an environment populated by static obstacles and other pedestrians.
-An ideal person-following robot should (i) avoid any collision and continuously observe the target, (ii) move smoothly, and (iii) remain in a socially acceptable zone relative to both the target and surrounding pedestrians.
-The core metrics discussed below are summarized in Table~\ref{tab:metrics}.
+Safety and comfort are among the most frequently emphasized criteria in RPF research~\cite{francis2025principles,honig2018toward}.
+Consider a scenario in which a target person moves through an environment populated with static obstacles and surrounding pedestrians.
+An ideal person-following robot should (i) avoid collisions and maintain continuous observation of the target, (ii) move with smooth and stable motion, and (iii) preserve a socially acceptable distance from both the target and nearby people.
+The core evaluation metrics corresponding to these criteria are summarized in Table~\ref{tab:metrics}.
+Compared with the broadly reviewed metrics in prior surveys~\cite{honig2018toward,eirale2025human}, the metrics summarized here are streamlined to focus specifically on motion-planning-related aspects.
+Moreover, they are objectively quantifiable and categorized into two groups---safety-related and comfort-related metrics---to enable clearer capability analysis.

-In terms of safety, one common metric is the success rate of the following task, typically defined such that the task fails if more than one collision occurs \cite{kastner2022human}.
-Another key safety-related consideration is target visibility, especially important in scenarios with frequent occlusions.
-To this end, the target visibility ratio (TVR) is often used, measuring the proportion of time the robot successfully maintains tracking of the target \cite{chen2022lopf, goldhoorn2018searching, goldhoorn2017searching}.
-When the target becomes occluded, the robot is expected to search and re-identify the target.
-In this context, the search success rate (SR) and the success weighted by path length (SPL) are commonly adopted \cite{ye2025rpf}.
-SPL jointly considers both the success of person search and the efficiency of the path taken to complete the task.
+Regarding safety, a widely used metric is the avoidance success rate (ASR), which measures the percentage of trials completed without collisions~\cite{kastner2022human}.
+Another key safety-related metric is the search success rate (SSR), defined as the percentage of times the robot successfully re-finds the target within a limited time after occlusions~\cite{ye2025rpf,goldhoorn2018searching,goldhoorn2017searching}.
+To further assess search efficiency, the success weighted by path length (SPL) metric is often adopted~\cite{ye2025rpf}, jointly considering both SSR and the total path length taken during the search.
+Typically, ASR and SSR are combined into an overall success rate (SR), reflecting the overall completion performance of the RPF task.